 Preparing and Cooking Competition Quality BBQ Ribs

 There are a few decent “How Tos” out there on prepping and cooking competition quality Ribs.
 Those I’ve linked to here are ones that seem to touch on most of what I’ve seen the Pros who win do with their rib preps.
 If you try any of these preparations, please leave comments on the blogs or websites to let those who have shared recipes know you appreciate them!
+One thing is certain, using these recipes for how to cook BBQ ribs will make you, your guests, and yes… even BBQ Judges very happy.

 EAT Barbecue: Championship BBQ Rib Recipe